 It’s really important to go to these follow-up appointments to make sure you’re healthy and HIV-free.
 It’s really unlikely you’ll get HIV if you’re using PrEP consistently.
 But if you do happen to get HIV while using PrEP, it’s important for your health to stop using PrEP right away.
 PrEP is not a treatment for HIV — in fact, taking PrEP when you have HIV can actually make the virus harder to treat.

 How much does PrEP cost?

 Most health insurance plans, including Medicaid, cover PrEP.
 Check with your insurance company to see if PrEP is covered on your plan.
-You might also be able to get help with other expenses, like copays, coinsurance, and deductibles, though Gilead (the company that makes PrEP) or patient advocacy groups like the Patient Advocate Foundation.
+You might also be able to get help with other expenses, like copays, coinsurance, and deductibles, through Gilead (the company that makes oral PrEP) or patient advocacy groups like the Patient Advocate Foundation.

 If you don’t have health insurance, you can still get help paying for PrEP.
 You can apply to get free PrEP through the Ready, Set, PrEP program.
 Gilead also has a medication assistance program that could make PrEP free for you, depending on your income.
 Your doctor or nurse will need to submit an application for you to find out if you qualify.

 The staff at your nearest Planned Parenthood health center can help you apply for health insurance or assistance programs that can make PrEP affordable for you.